Best Places to Live

 - Taxes and mortgage calculations

-You can also check out Kiplinger.com .
-The site publishes finance-related topics, so it's no surprise that its "best places" lists focus on money-saving and tax-benefit reasons that make certain cities and states desirable places to live.
-Kiplinger provides readers with quality-of-life facts about places, such as whether towns have walking trails, recreation and entertainment, median salary per household and the average cost of real estate.
-This publisher also lets readers know if a place is retirement friendly.
+Kiplinger also provides readers with quality-of-life facts about places, such as whether towns have walking trails, recreation, and entertainment, in addition to factors such as median salary per household and the average cost of real estate.
+This publisher also lets readers know if a place is retirement-friendly, and it lists places depending on whether you hate the heat or hate the cold.

 At the time of writing, Elizabeth Weintraub, DRE # 00697006, is a Broker-Associate at Lyon Real Estate in Sacramento, California.